-- 1. UCITS must calculate global exposure on at least a daily basis.
+- 1. A UCITS must calculate its global exposure on at least a daily basis.
 The limits on global exposure must be complied with on an ongoing basis.
-Depending on the investment strategy being pursued UCITS should, where necessary, also carry out intra-day calculations. - 2.
-In accordance with Article XX of the implementing Directive 2009/65/EC of the European Parliament and of the Council as regards organisational requirements, conflicts of interest, conduct of business, risk management and content of the agreement between a depositary and a management company, a UCITS may consider appropriate for the calculation of global exposure only those methodologies on which CESR has published level 3 Guidelines. - 3.
+Depending on the investment strategy being pursued a UCITS should, where necessary, also carry out intra-day calculations. - 2.
+In accordance with Article 41 (3) of the Commission Directive 2010/43 implementing Directive 2009/65/EC of the European Parliament and of the Council as regards organisational requirements, conflicts of interest, conduct of business, risk management and content of the agreement between a depositary and a management company ("the implementing Directive"), a UCITS may consider appropriate for the calculation of global exposure only those methodologies on which CESR has published level 3 Guidelines. - 3.
 It is the responsibility of the UCITS to select an appropriate methodology to calculate global exposure.
-More specifically, a UCITS should undertake a self-assessment of its risk profile resulting from its investment policy (including its use of financial derivative instruments) and select, on the basis of this analysis, an appropriate methodology in order to calculate the global exposure. - 4.
-Where UCITS engage in complex investment strategies which represent more than a negligible part of the UCITS' investment policy, or have more than a negligible exposure to exotic derivatives the UCITS must use an advanced risk measurement methodology (supported by a stress testing program) such as the Value-at-Risk (VaR) approach to calculate global exposure. - 5.
+More specifically, the selection should be based on the self-assessment by the UCITS of its risk profile resulting from its investment policy (including its use of financial derivative instruments). - 4.
+A UCITS must use an advanced risk measurement methodology (supported by a stress testing program) such as the Value-at-Risk (VaR) approach to calculate global exposure where: - (a) it engages in complex investment strategies which represent more than a negligible part of the UCITS' investment policy; - (b) it has more than a negligible exposure to exotic derivatives; or - (c) the commitment approach doesn't adequately capture the market risk of the portfolio. - 5.
 The use of a commitment approach or VaR approach or any other methodology to calculate global exposure does not exempt UCITS from the requirement to establish appropriate internal risk management measures and limits.